A simple and reliable recipe for soft and chewy gluten free oatmeal raisin cookies loaded with oats and sweet bursts of raisins (with a vegan option.)

 How to Make Homemade Gluten Free Oat Flour

 Making your own gluten free oat flour is easy.
-Simply place 2 cups of gluten free rolled oats (NOT quick oats) into a food processor or high speed blender.
+Simply place gluten free rolled oats (NOT quick oats) into a coffee grinder, food processor or high speed blender.
 Place top on and process until the oats turn into a fine powder.
-My food processor takes about 3 minutes.
-A high speed blender will be faster.
+Using the coffee grinder is the fastest and easiest.

 To make a finer flour, pass the mixture through a sieve or sifter to remove the bigger bits.
-Not necessary, but I prefer to do this to get a lighter texture in my baked goods.
+Not necessary, you will get a lighter texture in your baked goods.